-Our analysis confirms that the observed genetic patterns are consistent with an outcrossing mating system in P. acuta and D. depressissimum and a selfing one in A. marmorata and D. surinamense, as previously recognized (Escobar et al., 2011; Lamy et al., 2012).
+Our analysis confirms that the observed genetic patterns are consistent with an outcrossing mating system in P. acuta and D. depressissimum and a selfing one in A. marmorata and D. surinamense, with limited variation in selfing rate within species, as previously recognized (Escobar et al., 2011; Lamy et al., 2012).
 Genetic diversity is extremely similar in the two selfers, and comparable to what has been observed in other selfing snails (Charbonnel et al., 2002; Lounnas et al., 2017; Tian Bi et al., 2019).
 The results on population structure (FST) mirror those obtained with within-population variation, unsurprisingly given the strong correlations between within- and among-population variation in the four species, especially in D. depressissimum.
-We observed both lower diversity and higher differentiation in the two selfing than in the two outcrossing species.
-This was expected because of reduced effective population size and increased selective interference in selfers than in outcrossers (review in Jarne, 1995; Charlesworth, 2003; Ingvarsson, 2002).
+We observed both lower diversity and higher differentiation in the two selfing species than in the two outcrossing ones.
+This was expected because of reduced effective population size and increased selective interference in selfers compared to outcrossers (review in Charlesworth, 2003; Ingvarsson, 2002; Otto, 2021).
 Interestingly, if we assume a neutral island model and an effective population size divided by two in selfers compared to outcrossers, based on the differentiation measured in the selfing species, FST in the outcrossers should be that observed in P. acuta (see below the role of invasion in this species).
-Even if this reasoning is only approximate, the mating system alone might explain this difference.
-However, we observed strikingly large intrapopulation diversity and low differentiation value in D. depressissimum.
+Even if this reasoning is only approximate, the mating system alone might explain this difference in genetic differentiation.
+However, we observed strikingly large intrapopulation diversity and low differentiation in D. depressissimum.
 Both could be due to a higher mutation rate, consistent with the extremely large number of alleles detected, but also to a higher regional demographic size.
 This latter can be estimated as the product of the number of occupied sites multiplied by the number of individuals per site.
 The first does not differ markedly among the four species with 50-70% of occupied sites per species (Pantel et al., submitted).
 The second can be approximated through long-term population size (Table S2), which, however, was lower in D. depressissimum than in the other species.
 Demographic size therefore does not seem to be an explanation to the higher diversity / lower differentiation, except if the ‘genetic size / demographic size’ ratio is much higher in D. depressissimum.
 One cause might be aestivation since this species survives very well in dry sites (Lamy et al., 2013a), but this is also true of D. surinamense (Pantel et al., submitted).
 We also note that long-term population size did not affect genetic variation within species, suggesting that this estimator of demographic size does not capture adequately effective population size.
 As mentioned above, the four species differ in their colonization rate (not in extinction rates), but the difference is between the two families, not between selfers and outcrossers (Pantel et al., submitted).
-Since the difference is not between the two taxonomic families, it is likely that demographic extinction and colonization do not affect genetic variation strongly, as already shown in D. depressissimum (Lamy et al., 2012), but rather modulate the influence of the mating system.
+As a consequence, it is likely that demographic extinction and colonization do not affect genetic variation strongly, as already shown in D. depressissimum (Lamy et al., 2012), but rather modulate the influence of the mating system.
 Overall, this latter seems to strongly influence genetic variation in the four species studied, due to its effects on effective population size.

 Which other factors affect genetic variation?